Humalog® and Novolog® Insulins

 Novolog also starts working faster than Humalog.
 Although no direct comparison of Novolog and Humalog has been reported, one research study found that in normal individuals, Novolog reaches peak activity at 52 minutes, compared to 145 minutes (2 hours and 25 minutes) for Regular insulin.
 Humalog peaks at about 75 minutes (Eur J Clin Pharmacol 1999 May;55(3):199-203).
 Both pumpers and injectors may note lower post-meal readings due to the faster onset of action.

 The clearly defined action times of the fast insulin makes it easier to troubleshoot problems.
-For information on how to determine the number of carbs covered by each unit, see the 500 Rule in the Pocket Pancreas.
+For information on how to determine the number of carbs covered by each unit, see the Carb Factor – 2.6 Rule.
 Humalog and Novolog are also excellent for lowering high blood sugars with less time spent at high blood sugar levels, and less residual insulin left to trigger low blood sugars later.
-For information on how to safely lower highs, see the 1800 Rule, also in the Pocket Pancreas.
+For information on how to safely lower highs, see the 1800 Rule,

 Tips For Fast Insulins